The business owner and former Michigan Trump campaign co-chair is running for a competitive open seat in the U.S. House.

-Though her path to Congress may be easier through an open House race in a district that Trump won, she faces a crowded Republican field.
-Meanwhile, the Democrats see opportunity and their primary has become just as competitive.
-However, Epstein is the top fundraiser in the entire race, having amassed $1.48 million, including $990,100 in personal loans to her campaign, as of March 31, suggesting she is in a strong position.
+Epstein won her hotly competitive Republican primary on August 7.
+But while her path to Congress may be easier through an open House race in a district that Trump won, she still faces a tough fight against the Democrats, who also see opportunity.
+Yet, Epstein will be a formidable candidate; whe was the top fundraiser in the entire primary race, having amassed $1.6 million, including $990,100 in personal loans to her campaign, as of July 18.
 She has been endorsed by VIEW PAC, a female-led group that raises money for Republican women candidates.

 The 11th District race became a pitched battle after Trott announced his withdrawal following a firestorm caused by one of his aides, who was caught on a “hot mic” calling angry constituents at a town hall “un-American.”
 Trott’s exit made the previously Republican-leaning district more competitive and led to a rush of both Republican and Democratic candidates.
 Cook Political Report and Sabato’s Crystal Ball have now rated the election a “toss up,” although Inside Elections rates it “lean Republican.”

-The victor will face the winner of the Democratic primary in November’s general election.
-The Democratic candidates are Haley Stevens, Fayrouz Saad, Dan Haberman, Suneel Gupta and State Rep. Tim Greimel.
-(The Story Exchange is following Stevens and Saad’s campaigns as well.)
+Now Epstein will face the winner of the Democratic primary, Haley Stevens, a former Obama administration official, in November’s general election.
+(The Story Exchange is also following Stevens campaign.)
 The Democratic Congressional Campaign Committee named Michigan’s 11th District one of its initial targets to flip in 2018, which suggests large amounts of money will pour into the race, on both sides.